 - The share of all women living in poverty

-- The share of Black, Hispanic, Asian, and Native American women living in poverty
+- The share of Asian women, Black women, Latinas, Native women, and white, non-Hispanic women living in poverty

 - The share of children and of women 65 and older living in poverty

-You can also download the data for every state, and see more of NWLC’s analyses of the latest data on women and poverty.
+- You can also download the data for every state here, and see more of NWLC’s analyses of the latest data on women and poverty.